 REUSE: Some waste simply cannot be avoided – so the next best thing is to find another purpose for it, rather than throwing it away.
 For instance:

-- Old clothing can be passed on if it’s in good condition, or else can be turned into cleaning cloths.
+- Old clothing can be passed on if it’s in good condition, or if it is badly worn you can turn it into cleaning cloths.

 - The Dowe Egberts glass coffee jars make really lovely storage containers for food in the pantry.

 - I heard of a lady who used old chip packets to create insulation blankets for geysers.
-This is such a clever idea, as it also helps to reduce your electricity bill.
-So remember to keep an eye out for unconventional and clever green solutions.
+(This is such a clever idea, as it also has the benefit of helping to reduce your electricity bill.)

-An advantage with reuse is that it also mean you don’t need to buy some of the things you would otherwise need (cloths, compost, jars, etc) – so you are further reducing your material needs.
+An advantage with reuse is that it also mean you don’t need to buy some of the things you would otherwise need (cloths, jars, etc).

-RECYCLE: The final option comes only after you have tried to reduce and reuse as much as you can.
+RECYCLE: While recycling is good to do, it should only be necessary after you have tried to reduce and reuse as much as you can.
 Types of recycling include: